fabioarciniegas/data_science_specialization_coursera_public/README.md

 Notes for the courses in the Data Science specialization (Coursera - Johns Hopskins).

 There are no solutions to specific exercises, quizes, or any other "spoilers" in this repository.
-Simply my personal notes for the free available courses.
+Simply my personal notes for each course.